YassWorks/Ally/README.md

 # Ally 🗿

 Ally is an AI-powered CLI tool that can assist you with everyday tasks or coding projects or any wild ideas you have.
-Currently running on Cerebras models with an API but local models (Ollama support) are coming soon.
+Currently running on Cerebras models through an API, but local model support (Ollama) is coming soon.

 ## Key Features